You are viewing an old version of this wiki. View the latest version.

 For the most part, Hackett's lyrics break away from the established rock cliches.
 Many of his songs explore subjects such as psychology, theology and social concerns.
 This makes his work unusually thoughtful and brooding in comparison with many artists.

 Hackett's first album release was 2009's Life Songs, showcasing lush, Piano-based arrangements with lyrics focussing on issues that Hackett had experienced in his life up to the age of 25.
 Despite being his debut album, Life Songs features several notable songs including the Jim Steinman influenced "Hard Act To Follow", the bittersweet "Happiness and Make-Believe", the synth-based "Ghost Town" and the haunting closing track "The Ending".
 Since releasing Life Songs, Hackett has identified The Seeds of Love, the 1989 record by Tears for Fears as the primary influence for the album.

 The debut album was followed by Trans-Racial-Impression, released in 2011.
 The album built upon the foundations laid by Life Songs, with Hackett crediting David Bowie's Low as a major influence on the sound and content of the record.
-Trans-Racial-Impression featured the most mature and varied set of songs to date - featuring material such as the funky "State of Flux", the delicate yet disturbing "Water Addict", the wry "Lose Yourself" and the regal "Epitaph of the Architect".
+Trans-Racial-Impression features the most mature and varied set of songs to date - featuring material such as the funky "State of Flux", the delicate yet disturbing "Water Addict", the wry "Lose Yourself" and the regal "Epitaph of the Architect".